 The following tips may help to avoid digestive problems and digestive sounds in babies.

 A stuffy nose can cause breathing problems during the night.
-The following measures may help to ease the nasal passages.
+The following measures may help.

 - Use a newborn nasal aspirator